BDC Hamburger Icon

 We know that building trust is key to making more sales, creating loyal customers and having consumers spread the word about your company as brand ambassadors.
 But how can you address and transform this existing distrust?
 The answer lies in transparency.

 Transparency is defined as “a “lack of hidden agendas or conditions, accompanied by the availability of full information required of collaboration, cooperation and collective decision-making.”
-Companies that embrace transparency as a core business value find that this practice leads to trust, which leads to customer loyalty, which leads to business success.
+Companies that embrace transparency as a business value find that this practice leads to trust, which leads to customer loyalty, which leads to business success.

 Did You Know?Did you know

 A lack of transparency, which significantly contributes to loss of customer trust and loyalty, leads to the loss of long-term customers and a missed opportunity to reap the bottom-line impact of customer loyalty.
+“When customers see that [transparency] in your words, your pricing and your actions, they feel safe,” she said.
+“And when people feel safe, they come back.
+They spend more.
+They tell their friends.”

 Studies have documented that customer loyalty can pay huge dividends.
 One of these dividends is that companies spend fewer resources in keeping loyal customers.
 Acquiring a new customer is anywhere from five to 25 times more expensive than retaining an existing one.